DiamondLightSource/pymalcolm/docs/arch/statemachine.rst

         Reverting -down-> Idle
     }

-There are some standard methods that Runnable Devices have:
+There are some standard methods that Runnable Blocks have:

 - validate(params) - Check for a consistent set of parameters, filling in any defaults, and adding time and timeout estimates